davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## The FLP Model

-Big breakthroughts in hard problems often involve finding the right way to look at the problem.
-To understand FLP, we first need to be able to look at the consensus problem the way they do.
+Much of the time, big breakthroughs in hard problems come from finding an interesting new way to look at and analyze the problem.
+Let’s take a fresh look at consensus algorithms through an FLP lens.